 Reference-based pricing (RBP) is a plan design strategy that helps self-insured companies control rapidly rising healthcare costs.
-In RBP, the employer sets a maximum amount they’ll reimburse for certain medical services.
+In reference-based pricing, the employer sets a maximum amount they’ll reimburse for certain medical services.
 Any amount above that cap is the employee’s responsibility.

-According to Mercer, RBP can result in up to 40% savings on overall medical spend, as well as a reduction in fraud, waste, abuse claims, and stop-loss premiums and claims.
+According to Mercer, RBP can result in up to 40% savings on overall medical spending, as well as a reduction in fraud, waste, abuse claims, and stop-loss premiums and claims.

 Reference-based pricing works because it creates transparency.
 Understanding the costs and profits in healthcare services allows employers to identify lower-cost facilities and more accurately project their healthcare spending trends.
-While RBP can reduce cost for both employer and employee, it can also place an unacceptable burden on employees.
+While reference-based pricing can reduce costs for both employer and employee, it can also place an unacceptable burden on employees.

 How does reference-based pricing work?